-In Boston, the concept of urban renewal began in the 1950s, after the city began to lose middle-class families to the suburbs where they were promised better schools, less crime, and lower taxes.
-As families moved to the suburbs, the city's population decreased from approximately 800,000 to 700,000 from 1950 to 1960.
+In Boston, the implementation of urban renewal began in the 1950s, after the city's post-war highways and the promise of better schools, less crime, and lower taxes drew middle-class families to the suburbs.
+As residents moved out, the city's population decreased from approximately 800,000 to 700,000 from 1950 to 1960.
 Companies were also moving out of Boston to the suburbs, and Boston's jobs declined from 562,000 in 1947 to 537,000 in 1963.
-Boston's retail sales fell 5% in the 1950s as well.
+Boston's retail sales fell 5 percent in the 1950s as well.
 The city was forced to raise taxes because of this decline in revenue, creating a negative cycle that caused more residents to leave Boston and further impacted the city's economy.
 To add to Boston's challenges, the reputation for graft and corruption by the local political presence was affecting the city's ability to secure funding for renewal projects.4